hrgdavor/mi2js/random.thoughts.md

    - example1: `base/Loop` with multiple copies of a component (multi address editor)
  - When extending, component can be made non-transitive again by overriding `isTransitive` to `return false`
  - event should be recognized somehow so transitive component can forward it up or down
- - formatting is transitive for transitive component
+ - filtering is transitive for transitive component
  - if multiple functionalities can have different behavior for transitive component
   - ? how to handle situation when you want to have partial transitive behavior